brentlintner/linus/TRACKER.md

 ## Backlog

+* If the -f flag is not used, add a note to the prompt so that AI will use snippets only.

+* Add a flag to explicitly disable or enable terminal log support

 * Context IDEA:
     * Include LSP based information in the prompt, such as function signatures, class definitions, and mention in comments that files they are from?
     * Any other metadata that can help the LLM understand the context better? (aside from picking files or parts of a file based on vector database)